pblanc5/A3-Antistasi-Plus/ForkChangelog.md

 - SOGPF + Unsung Redux support

 ### Changes
+- Airbases and milbases will no longer spawn howitzers (mortars will be used instead), they will be only used as support
 - (CUP) Adjustments of faction templates with the usage of new CUP Vehicles/Units/Weapons mod items

 ## 1.7.5